Human and AI Perceptual Differences in Image Classification Errors

 \textbf{Machine agreement:} Given a list of machine learning classifiers, i.e., $k$ classifiers with $j$-th one denoted by $f_{\text{ML}, j}$, we could quantify the difficulty level for machines w.r.t. a sample $x$ as $\text{MA}(f=f_{\text{ML}}|x):=\frac{1}{k}\sum_{j\in [k]} \1(f_{\text{ML}, j}(x)=y)$.
 The model agreement term $\text{MA}(f=f_{\text{ML}}|x)\in [0,1]$ indicates a high consensus rate for machine learning classifiers (low difficulty level) if it is of a high value.

 Machine agreement uses a cluster of machine classifiers to rank the task difficulty.
 More machines making correct judgments on a task indicates the task is easier to solve, and vice versa.
-We repeat the experiment with a leave-one-out design, using 12 machine classifiers to determine difficulty, and 1 remaining classifier to test.
+We repeat the experiment with a leave-one-out design, using 12 machine classifiers to determine the difficulty and one remaining classifier to test.
 We experimentally compare human and machine accuracies on tasks with different machine agreement levels, then visualize the difference in Figure~\ref{Evidence 102}~(b).
-The result again shows machine performance is strongly correlated with other machine classifiers, even though various designs of machines have a wide range of performance.
+The result again shows that machine performance strongly correlates with other machine classifiers, even though various machine designs have a wide range of performance.
 Human annotator performance, on the other hand, is only slightly correlated to machine agreement.
-Here we draw a similar conclusion to using machine confidence levels: human and machine classifiers have different distributions.
+Here, we draw a similar conclusion to using machine confidence levels: human and machine classifiers have different distributions of predictions.

-\textbf{Statistical hypothesis testing:} We verify our visual observations by using a linear regression fit which shows the correlation between accuracy and task difficulty levels.
-A larger slope indicates a stronger relation, while values that are closer to zero indicate a low correlation.
-We set the significant value to be $\alpha=0.05$: the average of human classifiers has a slope of 0.11 w.r.t. the machine confidence, and a slope of 0.08 with machine agreements, while machines have a slope of 1.00 in both cases.
-These facts illustrate that the difficulty level as judged by machines has a low correlation with human predictions.
-Details are provided in Appendix \ref{Htest:2}, \ref{Htest:3}.
+\textbf{Statistical hypothesis testing:} We verify our visual observations using a linear regression fit, which shows the correlation between the accuracy and task difficulty levels.
+A larger slope indicates a stronger relation, while values closer to zero indicate a low correlation.
+We set the significance value to be $\alpha=0.05$: the average of human classifiers has a slope of 0.11 w.r.t. the machine confidence and a slope of 0.08 with machine agreements, while machines have a slope of 1.00 in both cases.
+This illustrates that the difficulty level, as judged by machines, has a low correlation with human predictions.
+Details are provided in Appendix B.2, B.3.